newcat/baklavajs/docs/nodes/interfaces.md

 new NodeInterface("My Interface", 0).setComponent(markRaw(MyComponent));
 ```

-::: info
+::: warning
-Please use the Vue's `markRaw` function, since the node interface will be made reactive.
+Use Vue's `markRaw` function, since the node interface will be made reactive.
 This can cause performance issues (and will also print warnings to the console).
 :::